JuliaLogging/LoggingExtras.jl/README.md

 It also has the keyword argument `include_current_global`, to determine if you also want to log to the global logger.

-It is up to those loggers to determine if they will accept it.\
+It is up to those loggers to determine if they will accept it.
 Which they do using their methods for `shouldlog` and `min_enabled_level`.
-Or you can do, by wrapping them in a `FilteredLogger` as discussed below.
+Or you can do, by wrapping them in a filtered logger  as discussed below.

 The `FileLogger` does logging to file.
 It is really simple.
-It takes a filename; and the minimum level it should log.
+It takes a filename.

 ### Demo
 We are going to log info and above to one file,